Dmitry-GDG/Dmitry-GDG/README.md

 🔭 I’m currently working on Bgp At Doors of Autonomous Systems is Simple (school 21 project)

+and

+🔭 I’m currently working on darkly (school 21 project)

 📫 How to reach me: @Dmi_G (Telegram)

 ---